C1inkzzzZ/C1inkzzzZ.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a Robotics Research Engineer in the Department of Biomedical Engineering at the National University of Singapore.
-My research interests are in robotics, haptics and human-robot interaction.
-I am currently working on the development of haptic feedback devices based on soft electrohydraulic actuators and AC electroadhesion vibration mechanisms.
+My research interests focus on robotics, haptics, and human-robot interaction.
+Presently, I am developing haptic feedback devices that utilize soft electrohydraulic actuators and AC electroadhesion vibration mechanisms.